 Step 3: Subginginal Cleaning

-The veterinarian evaluates the entire oral cavity and records any abnormalities on a special dental record.
+Our Sarasota veterinarians with extended dental education and training evaluate the entire oral cavity and record any abnormalities on a special dental record.
 Some abnormalities are: deep pockets in the gums around the teeth, any loose, broken or discolored teeth, any tongue or lip lesions or growths.

 Step 5: Polishing